CHILDREN'S DENTISTRY OF WESTERLY & WAKEFIELD

 - Consider using a Tooth Brush Timer video!

 - Read some children’s books about tooth brushing!

 Babies who go to bed with a bottle of milk, formula or juice are more likely to get tooth decay.
 This can also be seen when a child sleeps in bed with the mother and nurses “at will” all night.
 Because the sugar in formula, milk or juice stays in contact with the teeth for a long time during the night, the teeth can decay quickly.

-Here are some tips to avoid baby-bottle tooth decay:
+Tips to avoid baby-bottle tooth decay

 - Put your child to bed with a bottle of plain water, not milk or juice.
 Or better yet, no bottle in bed!

 - Stop nursing when your child is asleep or has stopped sucking on the bottle.

 - Try not to let your child walk around using a bottle of milk or juice as a pacifier.